Why is English grammar important?

 Grammar Girl is used by native speakers as well, so you can be sure it’ll help your English sound more natural.
 You’ll learn about English grammar rules as well as punctuation, writing style and even business tips.

 You can find her podcasts on Apple and Spotify, or you can get a free month when you sign up with the code GRAMMAR using Stitcher.

 Do you prefer learning with a textbook, but don’t want to carry one around all the time?
 You’ll love English Grammar 101, which is set up like a grammar textbook.

 Each easy-to-understand lesson (or chapter) only covers one topic at a time, and is followed by an exercise section to test your understanding of the topic.
 The short length of the chapters means you can spend a few minutes a day on one grammar rule, and learn a lot within just a short time.

 Not everybody likes to learn alone.
-For those of you who would prefer to learn in a classroom, you might to try an online course.
+For those of you who’d prefer to learn in a classroom, you might want to try an online course.
 Alison has a number of free online courses for learning English grammar.
 These courses usually involve watching videos and then doing assignments.